justincbagley/GaussClust/README.md

 ```

 ### bgmmSensTest Usage
+The bgmmSensTest script doesn't print out usage like GaussClust; however, ...

-:warning: **IMPORTANT!:** As of current development build, you should run bgmmSensTest.sh in a new sub-folder created within the GaussClust-master distro folder, so that GaussClust_lite.sh should be present one enclosing folder up from the working directory for the analysis.
-The bgmm sensitivity test can then be run by adding appropriate values for test conditions following each equals sign in the bgmm_sens_test.cfg configuration file and then entering ```./bgmmSensTest.sh``` at the command line while the data file (e.g. 'data.txt'), P matrix file (e.g. 'P.txt'), and configuration file are all present in the same working dir folder.
+> :warning: **WARNING!:** _As of current development build, you should run bgmmSensTest.sh in a new sub-folder created within the GaussClust-master distro folder, so that GaussClust_lite.sh is present one enclosing folder up from the working directory for the analysis_.

+Assuming you heed this guideline, the bgmm sensitivity test can then be run by adding appropriate values for test conditions following each equals sign in the bgmm_sens_test.cfg configuration file and then entering ```./bgmmSensTest.sh``` at the command line while the data file (e.g. 'data.txt'), P matrix file (e.g. 'P.txt'), and configuration file are all present in the same working dir folder.
+The next section below gives a brief example of bgmmSensTest usage.

 ### Real-world bgmmSensTest example \#1:
 ```